magma/magma/docs/readmes/lte/hil_tests.md

 1. Verify 400 UEs across 12 eNodeBs with 500k data per UE
 1. Verify 600 UEs across 12 eNodeBs with 500k data per UE
 1. Verify 30 UEs across 12 eNodeBs with 500K data changing state from active-idle-active-idle

-### Dashboard

-All test results are available to compare on [dashboard](http://automation.fbmagma.ninja/).
-Please use `username:magma` and `password:magma`.
-We can retrieve log and Grafana metrics for each run by clicking on test run result table.

 ### Notification